Trump seeks input from U.S. energy companies on Paris climate pact

 A White House official declined to comment.

-Trump has called climate change a hoax and vowed during his campaign for the White House to "cancel the Paris Climate Agreement" within 100 days, claiming it would be too costly for the U.S. economy.
+Trump has called climate change a hoax and vowed during his campaign for the White House to pull the U.S. out of the Paris deal, claiming it would be too costly for the U.S. economy.

 Since being elected he has been mostly quiet on the issue.
 In a New York Times interview in November he said he would keep an open mind about the Paris deal.
 He and members of his family and inner circle also met with climate change advocate and former Vice President Al Gore in December.